 1970’s Best Rock Albums

-1970 may have marked a new decade, at least on the calendar, but as you'll see in the above list of 1970's Best Rock Albums, it was still pretty much the '60s musically.
+1970 may have marked a new decade, at least on the calendar, but as you'll see in the below list of 1970's Best Rock Albums, it was still pretty much the '60s musically.

 A few new names surface here and there, but for the most part, the year was dominated by many of the previous decade's biggest artists, including the Doors, Bob Dylan and Jimi Hendrix.
 Even the Beatles had one more thing to say before calling it quits.
 (Three-fourths of the group are represented by solo albums on our list, too.)